 Submissions are subject to a two-tiered process.
 Guest Editors review all submissions and select for peer review those submissions that best fit the aims and scope of the issue.
-Subsequently, pieces under consideration are subject to double-anonymous peer review, are reviewed by 2-3 peer reviewers, and receive collegial feedback on their work.
+Subsequently, pieces under consideration are subject to double-anonymous peer review, are reviewed by peer reviewers, and receive collegial feedback on their work.

-Each issue of Feral Feminisms builds around a particular thematic curated by the guest editors and therefore only accepts submissions relevant to the current call for papers.
-When submitting, please include the following:
+Each issue of Feral Feminisms builds around a particular thematic curated by the guest editors and therefore only accepts submissions relevant to currently open call(s) for papers.
+When submitting, please attend to the following:

 >The author(s) should ensure that their name does not appear in the manuscript or creative work, or in the text in a way that will compromise the anonymity of the peer review process.
-Citations to an author(s)’ own works should be made in a way that does not compromise anonymity.
+Citations to an author’s/authors’ own works should be made in a way that does not compromise anonymity.

 STATEMENT ON COPYRIGHT